CEMPD/VERDI/CONTRIBUTING.md

 Contributing Guidelines

-    Recommend editing within GitHub or using the Atom text editor which allows you to preview your github markdown.
+    Recommend editing within GitHub or using the Atom text editor.
+    Please pre-view your github markdown prior to committing changes.

     For Java developers: